When all you have in your toolbox is a hammer, everything starts to look like a nail.

 As a gun owner you are going to be held to a higher standard for self-control and wisdom, meaning you should not and cannot wander around with a short fuse.

-But if we’re talking about a matter of some heated words from a potentially-unexplainably angry person there may be room for de-escalation.
+If we’re talking about a matter of some heated words from a potentially-unexplainably angry person there may be room for de-escalation.

 Be the calmer, cooler person.
-Remember that the matter of respect does vary culturally.

 If someone is yelling at you angrily, don’t respond by hurling curse words and insults at them.

-Be calm.
 Use non-confrontational but prepared body language and, if the situation calls for it, simply ask what is wrong.
 If it’s something as basic as bumping into someone on the street or knocking something over, apologize.

 Isn’t a small, polite apology worth it to stave off a life-threatening altercation?